asterisk/documentation/docs/Development/Reference-Information/Other-Reference-Information/Locking-in-Asterisk.md

 So, never use deadlock avoidance unless you have to grab two channel locks at the same time, otherwise it is not necessary.
 I know the code has misuses of deadlock avoidance all over the place, ignore them.
 They will go away in time.

-!!! note
+/// note
 As a side note, if you ever find yourself in the position where you are designing a program and think using deadlock avoidance is a quick solution for a concurrency problem you run into, it is not.
 Running into a deadlock almost certainly means your design is flawed.
 I'd go as far as to say if you ever find yourself designing a system with multiple locks held at the same time, your design is flawed.
 Seriously, anyone who reads this remember this, and say it to yourself every time you create a new mutex.

-[//]: # (end-note)
+///

 ##### Do not sleep while holding a lock